-During the years ending December 31, 2014, 2013, and 2012, we distributed our excess cash to our member and ultimately other subsidiaries of CCIC.
-See notes 6 and 8 of our consolidated financial statements for disclosure of the equity contributions and distributions related to NOLs from related members outside of our consolidated subsidiaries and distributions of excess cash to subsidiaries of CCIC.
-In addition, the net cash flows used for financing activities in the year ended December 31, 2013 and 2012 included the issuance of \$1.5 billion of the 2012 Secured Notes and the January 2013 Redemption, which was funded using restricted cash, as described below.
-See note 5 to our consolidated financial statements for a discussion of the January 2013 Redemption, which resulted in a loss on the retirement of debt in 2013 and 2012 of \$18.1 million and \$67.2 million, respectively.
+During the years ending December 31, 2015, 2014, and 2013, we distributed our excess cash to our member and ultimately other subsidiaries of CCIC.
+See notes 6, 8, and 13 of our consolidated financial statements for disclosure of the equity contributions and distributions related to NOLs from related members outside of our consolidated subsidiaries and distributions of excess cash to subsidiaries of CCIC.
+In addition, the net cash flows used for financing activities for the year ended December 31, 2013 included the January 2013 Redemption, which was funded using restricted cash, as described below.
+See note 5 to our consolidated financial statements for a discussion of the January 2013 Redemption, which resulted in a loss on the retirement of debt in 2013 of \$18.1 million.